Special Assessment Tax: A Definition

 Special assessment taxes usually occur when a state or local government creates a resolution of intent for the project and sets a date for a public hearing.
 Taxpayers can vote and choose to dispute the tax and get legal advice before taxes get collected by the municipality based on the assessed value of homes through a special assessment district.

-Finally, check on property tax deductions and exemptions with a tax professional, and learn more about HOA special assessments.
+Finally, check on property tax deductions and exemptions with a tax professional, and learn more about how your property taxes compare to the rates of state property taxes across the U.S.

 Viewing 1 - 3 of 3